-- 1 Additional preconditions for lifting protective actions that include people returning to an area - 2 4.102.
-The areas to which people are returning should not endanger their well-being and enable them - 3 to carry out their routine social and economic activities.
-It should be recognized, however, that limited - 4 restrictions on normal living habits may still need to be observed and possibly extend into the longer - 5 term.
-The following preconditions should be fulfilled before allowing people to return to the area that - 6 was evacuated or from which people were relocated: - 7 Infrastructure and public services are in place (e.g. public transportation, shops and markets, - 8 schools, nurseries, health care facilities, police and firefighting services, water services, - 9 sanitation, energy supplies, telecommunication networks, etc.). - 10 Clear instructions and advice on the restrictions still in place and the required changes to - behaviours and habits, including land use, have been provided to those returning. - 12 Public support center(s) and information material (e.g. leaflets, posters) for public reassurance - and psychosocial care are available for those returning to an area. - 14 A strategy has been established for the restoration of workplaces and for the provision of social - support for individuals working in the area.

-PROTECTION OF EMERGENCY WORKERS AND HELPERS
+12 Additional preconditions for lifting protective actions that include people returning to an area

+4.102.
+The areas to which people are returning should not endanger their well-being and enable them to carry out their routine social and economic activities.
+It should be recognized, however, that limited restrictions on normal living habits may still need to be observed and possibly extend into the longer term.
+The following preconditions should be fulfilled before allowing people to return to the area that was evacuated or from which people were relocated:

+- Infrastructure and public services are in place (e.g. public transportation, shops and markets, schools, nurseries, health care facilities, police and firefighting services, water services, sanitation, energy supplies, telecommunication networks, etc.). - Clear instructions and advice on the restrictions still in place and the required changes to behaviours and habits, including land use, have been provided to those returning. - Public support center(s) and information material (e.g. leaflets, posters) for public reassurance and psychosocial care are available for those returning to an area. - A strategy has been established for the restoration of workplaces and for the provision of social support for individuals working in the area. - 27 PROTECTION OF EMERGENCY WORKERS AND HELPERS - 28 General
-17 General

-- 4.103.
-GSR Part 7 [2] and GSR Part 3 [3] define 'emergency worker' as "a person having specified - duties as a worker in response to an emergency".
-Thus, any person engaged as a worker in response to - a nuclear or radiological emergency at any time between the onset of the emergency and its - 21 termination is referred to as an emergency worker in the IAEA safety standards. - 4.104.
-Emergency workers may include: - 23 Relevant employees of operating organizations (those employed directly by the operating - organization and also those engaged indirectly through a contractor) engaged in an emergency - response on the site, including in the activities aimed at enabling the termination of the - emergency. - 27 Relevant personnel from other response organizations and services, such as response managers, - rescuers, firefighters, drivers and crews of evacuation vehicles, medical personnel, members of - 29 monitoring teams, members of decontamination teams, workers engaged in various activities on - 30 the site and off the site, including the restoration of critical infrastructure and the management - of waste generated in the emergency. - 32 Relevant personnel engaged in providing medical support and care to the affected population. - 4.105.
-GSR Part 7 [2] require that emergency workers be designated prior to an emergency and that - 34 the involvement of emergency workers not designated prior to the emergency be limited to the extent - possible.
-Designated emergency workers are assessed for their fitness for the intended duties prior to - their engagement as emergency workers and on a regular basis thereafter. - 37 4.106.
-GSR Part 7 [2] defines 'helper in an emergency' as a "member of the public who willingly and - 38 voluntarily helps in the response to a nuclear or radiological emergency" even though (s)he is aware - that (s)he can be exposed to ionizing radiation while doing so.
-While engagement of helpers during the - 40 urgent phase is less expected, as seen in the emergency response to the Fukushima Daiichi accident,
+4.103.
+GSR Part 7 [2] and GSR Part 3 [3] define 'emergency worker' as "a person having specified duties as a worker in response to an emergency".
+Thus, any person engaged as a worker in response to a nuclear or radiological emergency at any time between the onset of the emergency and its termination is referred to as an emergency worker in the IAEA safety standards.

+33 4.104.
+Emergency workers may include:

+Relevant employees of operating organizations (those employed directly by the operating organization and also those engaged indirectly through a contractor) engaged in an emergency response on the site, including in the activities aimed at enabling the termination of the emergency.

+Relevant personnel from other response organizations and services, such as response managers, rescuers, firefighters, drivers and crews of evacuation vehicles, medical personnel, members of

+- monitoring teams, members of decontamination teams, workers engaged in various activities on the site and off the site, including the restoration of critical infrastructure and the management of waste generated in the emergency. - 4 Relevant personnel engaged in providing medical support and care to the affected population.

+5 4.105.
+Requirement 11 of GSR Part 7 [2] requires that emergency workers be designated prior to an 6 emergency and that the involvement of emergency workers not designated prior to the emergency be 7 limited to the extent possible.
+Designated emergency workers are assessed for their fitness for the 8 intended duties prior to their engagement as emergency workers and on a regular basis thereafter.

+4.106.
+GSR Part 7 [2] defines 'helper in an emergency' as a "member of the public who willingly and voluntarily helps in the response to a nuclear or radiological emergency" even though (s)he is aware that (s)he can be exposed to ionizing radiation while doing so.
+While engagement of helpers during the urgent phase is less expected, as seen in the emergency response to the Fukushima Daiichi accident, helpers can be increasingly engaged as the emergency evolves, particularly during the transition phase.30